 The power optimisers are rated up to 85°C which is more than enough to cope with Aussie summers.
-In contrast the IQ 7X Microinverters are only rated to 60°C.
+In contrast the IQ8 Microinverters are only rated to 60°C.

 Better Warranty on the Optimisers

-The top LG solar panels have a 25-year product warranty.
-Some other quality panel brands like Max Power Solar have a 15-year product warranty.
-It does not make sense to install microinverters with a 10-year warranty on these panels.
+The top solar panels brands have a 25-year or 30-year product warranty.
+It does not make sense to install microinverters with a 15-year warranty on these panels.

-In the US the IQ7 microinverter comes with a 25-year warranty – so why only 10 years in Australia?
-Maybe with the maximum operating temperature only rated at 60° at does not cope as well in Aussie conditions.
+In the US the IQ8 microinverter comes with a 25-year warranty – so why only 10 years in Australia?
+Maybe with the maximum operating temperature only rated at 60° the microinverter does not cope as well with hot Aussie summer conditions.

 Also the SolarEdge Genesis and Energy Hub inverters have a 15-year warranty, upgradable to 20 or 25-years.
 The Enphase Envoy communication gateway needed with every Enphase system only has a 5-year warranty.